Spring Break Tips for Co-Parents With Shared Custody

 - Does your parenting plan specify spring break as a holiday?
 Or is spring break a regular parenting time week?

 - If you are traveling out of town, do you have to notify your co-parent?
-If so, how far in advance do you have to give him or her notice?
+If so, how far in advance do you have to give your co-parent notice?

 - Do you need to provide your co-parent with a travel itinerary?

-- When does your spring break parenting time begin?
+- When does your spring break parenting time begin and end?

 - Do you share spring break with your co-parent?
 If you are dividing the week, have you discussed your plans with your co-parent?

-Your co-parent may be the last person you want to communicate with; however, communication is the key to a successful spring break vacation.
-If you communicate effectively with your co-parent regarding yours plans, it will help in avoiding disagreements or conflict as your trip approaches.
+Your co-parent may be the last person you want to communicate with, however, communication is the key to a successful spring break vacation.
+If you communicate effectively with your co-parent regarding your plans, it will help in avoiding disagreements or conflict as your trip approaches.

 While verbal communication may be easiest, it is always a good idea to document your communication in writing.